 If you have any questions, you can quickly reach the customer service who solves your problems.
 Otherwise It is not just a shopping experience.
 It has truly brought a new meaning to the term customer experience.

 When your brand is endorsed by a person or organization who already has good credibility in the market, it differentiates you in the minds of the buyers, even elevates your positioning.

 Brand Focus: Lux

 For years the Unilever brand Lux has positioned itself as the soap of choice for superstars.
 While the soap itself is nothing special, and the look of the brand has evolved over the years to match the changing times, what has remained constant is its aspirational brand image as the soap of celebrity actors across generations.

 As you can see, there are plenty of ways to create your differentiated brand positioning.
 And you might have one or two factors which are mostly differentiated.
 But remember:

-Want to know how to create a differentiated brand story, positioning, & marketing message?
+Want to know more about how to create a powerful & differentiated brand positioning & story?
 Get a complete, step-by-step guide for FREE.